-5.4 Applicable Governance Requirements

-Public Limited Liability Company
+5.4 Applicable Governance Requirements Public Limited Liability Company

-Under Luxembourg law, public limited liability companies can have either a one-tier or a twotier board structure.
+Under Luxembourg law, public limited liability companies can have either a one-tier or a two-tier board structure.

-In a one-tier board structure, the company will be managed by a board of directors comprising at least three members, unless the company has a sole shareholder, in which case the management may be entrusted to a sole director.
-Directors are appointed by the general meeting of the shareholders for a term that may not exceed six years.
+In a one-tier board structure, the company will be managed by a board of directors comprising at least three members appointed by the general meeting of the shareholders for a term that may not exceed six years.
 The public limited liability company will be represented towards third parties by its board of directors.
 However, the articles of association may authorise one or more directors to represent the company, either alone or jointly.
 The board of directors may create specific committees and is entitled to determine the composition, the powers and the duties thereof.
 Such committees will act under the responsibility of the board of directors.
 The articles may further authorise the board of directors to delegate its powers to a management committee or to a managing executive.
 Such delegation may neither comprise the general policy of the company nor cover all actions reserved to the board pursuant to applicable law.